simone66b/Menura/README.md

 # Installation

-Install directly from using the devtools packag
+Install directly from using the devtools package

 ```
 library(devtools)